ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 ## Reference:

 Please cite our paper in case you use this code for any scientific publication.
-The citation index will be uploaded soon!
+We will soon upload the citation index!